abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/1-Angular.md

 It's a way to extend the HTML with custom behavior and functionality **(Enhancements to HTML)**, allowing you to create reusable components and manipulate the DOM in a declarative way.

+> Think of an Angular directive as an HTML enhancer.
+Directives allow you to teach an old HTML element new tricks.
+A directive is a class annotated with the `@Directive()` decorator.
+>
+> A directive can’t have its own UI, but can be attached to a component or a regular HTML element to change their visual representation.

 - **Angular directives** are extended `HTML attributes` with the prefix `"ng-"` (or `[]`, `*` syntax).
   ![directives](./img/directives-0.png)